 The Office of International Student Services (ISS) ensures that students acquire the appropriate immigration status to study in the US, and to provide assistance according to the federal guidelines of the US Citizenship and Immigration Services (USCIS, formerly known as "INS," Immigration and Naturalization Services) and the US Department of Education.

-For information about establishing immigration status as an international student, read our Immigration FAQ's.
-We encourage all international students seeking to apply for academic programs at Presidio Graduate School to contact the Office of ISS before beginning the application process.
+We encourage all international students seeking to apply for academic programs at Presidio Graduate School to contact the Office of ISS at intiladmi@presidio.edu before beginning the application process.

 Additional Admission Requirements